 Here you will find links to the Township's Zoning Ordinance, maps and associated forms.
 The Zoning Ordinace was most recently amended in March 2015 and is currently being reviewed.
 There are seven (7) zoning districts: A-1 Agriculture, R-1 Rural Residential, R-2 Suburban Residential, C-1 Neighborhood Commercial, C-2 Highway Commercial, I Industry, and V Village.

-UCC inspections both building and plans for Ligonier Township are now completed by TKL Code Inspection Services.
-If you have any questions regarding the UCC you can contact them at (724) 801-8204.
-Residential inspections are completed by Andrew Lichtenfels, while commercial inspections are completed by Terry Lichtenfels.
-Terry is also the (BCO) Building Code Official.
+Uniform Commerical Code (UCC) inspections for both plans and building are done by TKL Code Inspection Services.
+If you have questions regarding the UCC contact them at (724) 801-8204.
+Residential inspections are completed by Andrew Lichtenfels, commercial inspections are done by Terry Lichtenfels, our Building Code Official.

 Frequently Asked Questions

-Do I need a building permit for a shed on my property?
+Are permits required for building a shed on my property?

 What is the difference between a zoning permit and a building permit?

 The Zoning Permit is a township permit which determines a couple of things, first whether the structure, or use is a permitted use, conditional use or special exemption.
 Each zoning district has these uses listed on the Zoning Chart that is located on the right.
 The Zoning Permit also determines the minimum distances that are required from the front, side and rear property lines of your parcel that any accessory structure or addition can be located.
 These distances are also listed at the bottom of the Zoning Chart.
 Prior to having plans drawn up, I would contact the Zoning Officer to ensure what Zoning District your property is located.

 A Building Permit is different from a Zoning Permit.
 Ligonier Township utilizes TKL Code Inspection Services for our building permits.
 Below is a list of things that DO require a building permit.

 - ALL decks that are 30” or more above grade, regardless of square footage.